 Day trips worth making

-Sayulita — about 10 minutes
+Sayulita — about 10 minutes by car or cab

 Lo de Marcos — about 15 to 20 minutes north

-The upscale end of the peninsula, with calmer water, snorkeling and boat trips out to the Marietas Islands.
-Worth it if you want a snorkel or a boat day; skip it if you are after budget and grit, because it is the polished, pricier side of Nayarit.
+The upscale end of the peninsula, with calmer water, snorkeling and boat trips out to the Marietas Islands, the protected reserve with the famous hidden-beach cave (permit-limited and often booked out, so arrange ahead).
+Go for a snorkel or a boat day.
+Verdict: worth it for water activities; skip if you are after budget and grit, because this is the polished, pricier side of Nayarit.

 Puerto Vallarta — about 1 to 1.5 hours south